 - Platforms and integrations

-- Targeting and personalisation
+- Targeting and personalization

 - Research and user feedback

-A tool that helps you understand what your website visitors like and don’t like, so you can maximise your sales and leads, means that you have to give Crazy Egg a try.
+A tool that helps you understand what your website visitors like and don’t like, so you can maximize your sales and leads, means that you have to give Crazy Egg a try.
 It’s one of those tools that you don’t know you need until you use it one time.